Linked Data-as-a-Service: The Semantic Web Redeployed

 - Read the full text online.

-- Add this publication to your Mendeley library.
+- Add this paper to your Mendeley library.

-- Use the BibTeX entry to easily cite this publication.
+- Use the BibTeX entry to easily refer to this paper.